-Nails tend to be the biggest challenge for many mastiff owners.
+Trimming nails tend to be the biggest challenge for many mastiff owners.
 Mastiffs are huge, strong and determined when they are frightened, which is why positive training in puppy hood is absolutely critical.
-Read The Ultimate Guide To Cutting Dog Nails And Having Them Love You For It.
+[READ: The Ultimate Tool Guide for Trimming Dog Nails and More! and The Ultimate Guide To Cutting Dog Nails And Having Them Love You For It]

 7. Mastiffs Are Not Very Intelligent Or Trainable